mspnp/performance-optimization/README.md

 # Optimizing Performance for Cloud Applications
-## *- what not to do if you want your systems to be fast and scalable*
+## What not to do if you want your systems to be fast and scalable

 [![Join the chat at https://gitter.im/mspnp/performance-optimization](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mspnp/performance-optimization?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)